tonethar/IGME-330-Master/notes/demo-revealing-module-pattern.md

   - ***Issue***: as far as the JavaScript runtime engine is concerned, all of this code is still intermingled in the global and "script" scopes - so variables in different files can still overwrite each other - we need to fix this!
 - In the **SECOND part** of today's demo, we will fix this issue by implementing the ***revealing module pattern***.
   - This pattern uses multiple IIFEs to first hide away all the code in a file that we wish to be *private* and not visible to the outside, and then to only export those variables and functions that we wish to be *public*.
-  - ***Issue***: the code is dramatically better than what we had before, but there is still a problem -  two of the  modules contain hard-code *dependencies* on the 'app` global - so let's move on and fix that!
+  - ***Issue***: the code is dramatically better than what we had before, but there is still a problem -  two of the  modules contain hard-coded *dependencies* on the 'app` global - so let's move on and fix that!
 - In the **THIRD part** of today's demo - we will eliminate these *dependencies* by passing them in as parameters, rather than hard-coding them, which will have the effect of completely *decoupling* our modules, which makes them more re-usable and easier to test and debug.
 This is a very simple technique, but it comes with fancy names like *inversion of control (IOC)* and [*dependency injection (DI)*](https://medium.com/@fleeboy/dependency-injection-in-javascript-9db9ea6e4288), which can be summarized as "instantiate and pass in a module's dependencies"

  ## II.
 Start Files